cisc320/cisc320cows/README.md

 To sort the cows we used the quicksort algorithm which has an average case of O(n log(n)).
 Therefore the average case given c number of cows is O(c log(c)).

-Therefore since we used the quicksort algorithm in addition to us using a dictionary to input rows, we have an average case of O(c log(c) + r).
+Therefore since we used the quicksort algorithm in addition to using a dictionary to input rows, we have an average case of O(c log(c) + r).

 When printing the sorted list of cows we check if the cow has at least one weight and one milking.
 This takes  O(c), but since this is a constant we can ignore this.
-Therefore the average case is stilll O(c log(c) + r).
+Therefore the average case is still O(c log(c) + r).